The Amazing benefits of "Going the Extra Mile"

-- Becoming a constant challenge to yourself ignites personal initiative, shoots holes in procrastination, and leads to a positive mental attitude.
+- Challenging yourself ignites personal initiative, shoots holes in procrastination, and builds a positive mental attitude.

-- Brings you to the attention of those who are in a position to provide new opportunities.
+- Brings you to the attention of those who are in a position to provide opportunities.

 - Leads to mental growth and greater ability in one’s chosen profession.

-- Develops a keen alert imagination because it’s a habit that keeps one continuously seeking new and more efficient ways of going the extra mile.
+- It’s a habit that keeps one continuously seeking new and more efficient ways of going the extra mile.